SUPER SIMPLE AQUATIC SENSORY BIN FOR BABIES

 - Sea shells

-- A shallow bin – I used an Ikea TROFAST bin
+- A shallow bin – the photo features an Ikea TROFAST bin

 The night before I prepared the blue Jell-o.
 I had snagged a box of sugar-free blue Jell-O and I think it made it a little less sticky than normal Jell-O would have.
 The next afternoon I took it out of the fridge and scooped it into the sensory bin.